micro-os-plus/web-jekyll/pages/develop/naming-conventions.md

 #### ~~get~~

 Accesses data immediately (i.e., shorthand getter of internal data).
-Generally to be avoided, use accessors instead.
+Generally to be avoided; instead, use accessors (see below).

 #### ~~set~~

 Declaratively sets a variable or a member to a value.
-Generally to be avoided, use mutators instead.
+Generally to be avoided; instead, use mutators (see below).

 #### reset